Find a verified furnace installation contractor in Guelph. Average cost: $2,500–$6,500.

 Guelph's environmental community has also begun the transition toward cold-climate heat pumps as a primary heating system, with natural gas furnaces as backup — a dual-fuel system that reduces annual gas consumption by 40–60% while maintaining full heating capacity during Guelph's coldest weeks.

 Average price range in CAD for the Guelph CMA area, 2026.
+Prices may be higher during peak demand.

 Most Guelph homeowners pay